Gegori1/Deep_Learning/Exam_part_ii/Readme.md

+## Covid Lung classification and Segmentation

-The following sub-repository contains the information for the second part of the Deep Learning course.
+The following sub-repository contains the information for the second part of the Deep Learning course examination.
 The problem to be solved is the classification of X-ray images of healthy patients, patients with covid and patiens with a differnt pulmonary disease, expressed as non-covid on this problem.
 The second task is semantic segmentation of the same group of images to classify the regions where the lungs are located.